 #3.
 Think of your particular user

 Before developing an app, clearly define your purpose and study the preferences of your target user.
 Do you create your app for teachers, students, pupils, librarians, drivers, language learners, or people with special needs?
 Building a custom app will let you take into account all these specific features, design the optimal UI/UX, and incorporate the best content.
-More than that, by creating your own app from scratch, you will have an opportunity to incorporate your application with social networks that are most popular in your country or area, to make your app culture-specific, to develop it in any language and make sure it is error-free.
+More than that, by creating your own app from scratch, you will have an opportunity to incorporate your application with the most popular social networks in your country or area, to make your app culture-specific, to develop it in any language, and to make sure it is error-free.
 In particular, while building an educational app, think of the most relevant and catchy motivational messages to retain your target audience.

 #4.
 Spare yourself unnecessary problems

-If you decide to buy a ready-made solution, you cannot be a hundred percent sure that the code is clean, that the app is bug-free, and that nothing is going to break when you start scaling your product.
+If you decide to buy a ready-made solution, you rely on somebody else's knowledge of how to make e learning apps.
+You cannot be a hundred percent sure that the code is clean, that the app is bug-free, and that nothing is going to break when you start scaling your product.
 Instead, if you decide to build an educational app, you start from scratch.
 You will have full control over the quality, and it will depend solely on the technical expertise of your team.

 #5.
 Test your idea